HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 5. Accessibility of form controls.

 We hope that this chapter full of sobering metrics and demonstrable accessibility negligence on the Web will inspire readers to prioritize this work and change their practices, shifting towards a more inclusive and fair Internet.

-{# TODO (Authors) - Could we have another concluding sentence here to avoid ending this section on a list? #}

 ## Ease of reading